kevinchannon/wite/README.md

 ### Free functions

-If you have a bunch of values and you want to get their range, you can use `envelope` for that:
+If you have a bunch of values, and you want to get their range, you can use `envelope` for that:
 ```c++
 // val_rng <-- [-4.0, 11.2]
 const auto val_rng = maths::envelope(0.0, 0.1, -1.2, 10.0, -4.0, 11.2);